sazanrjb/laravel-docker/readme.md

-Docker is a container technology which allows shipping developing and shipping application along with all the parts that it needs.
+Docker is a container technology which allows developing and shipping application along with all the parts that it needs.

 Here are few things required for a Dockerfile: